envoyproxy/playground/docs/examples/front-proxy.rst

     :figwidth: 30%
     :align: right

+Click on the "+" next to "Networks" to create a new network.

 The name given to the network is arbitrary.

 In this example, the network is named ``net0``.